RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Introduction

 With the rapid advancement and increasing accessibility of large language models (LLMs), they are being widely applied across diverse applications, generating fluent, human-like content~\citep{yang2025qwen3}.
 However, this extensive adoption raises pressing concerns about misuse, ranging from misinformation and copyright violations to prompt injection and model theft~\citep{liu2024can, wei2023jailbroken, wang2024unveiling}.
 As a safeguard, \textit{text watermarking} has become a leading defense: by subtly embedding statistical signals into model outputs, watermarking allows reliable attribution while preserving the output quality~\citep{kirchenbauer2023watermarkKGW, liu2023semanticSIR, zhao2024permutePF}.

 Most existing watermarking schemes follow a generate-and-detect paradigm.
 A detection algorithm scans the model outputs for hidden patterns that distinguish AI-generated text from human-written text~\citep{liu2023unforgeableUPV}.
-Empirical studies suggest that these schemes are robust against naive paraphrasing~\cite{liu2023semanticSIR} or translation~\citep{he2024canXSIR}, but such evaluations focus on \textit{average-case} scenarios that prompt fixed models with handcrafted instructions.
-This leaves their \textit{worst-case robustness} that under adaptive, high-capacity attacks largely unexplored.
+Prior evaluations show robustness to naive paraphrasing~\citep{liu2023semanticSIR} and to translation attacks under strengthened designs~\citep{he2024canXSIR}.
+However, these evaluations focus on \textit{average-case} prompting under fixed, handcrafted instructions, leaving their \textit{worst-case robustness} under adaptive, high-capacity attacks largely unexplored.

 To address this, researchers have investigated watermark removal attacks to more rigorously assess the watermark security.
-Nevertheless, existing approaches suffer from significant drawbacks, including ineffectiveness on challenging long-form text ($\geq$500 tokens)~\citep{krishna2023paraphrasingDIPPER,SIRA}, poor generalization ability~\citep{jovanovic2024stealwatermark}, and excessive data requirements (i.e., exceeding 100k samples)~\citep{huang2024b4}.
-As LLMs continue to advance, there is an urgent need for both a principled metric and an efficient, generalizable, and data-efficient methodology for evaluating the worst-case vulnerability of watermarking schemes.
+Nevertheless, existing approaches suffer from significant drawbacks, including ineffectiveness on challenging long-form text ($\geq$500 tokens)~\citep{krishna2023paraphrasing}, poor generalization ability~\citep{jovanovic2024watermark}, and excessive data requirements (i.e., up to 100k samples)~\citep{huang2024b4}.
+As LLMs continue to advance, there is an urgent need for both a principled metric and an efficient, generalizable, and data-efficient methodology for evaluating the worst-case robustness of watermarking schemes.